tomy2105/KnowledgeNotes/cpp/cpp11.md

 	Neutral
 };
 ```
 Type can be omitted and defaults to `int`.
+Old style enums can also specify underlying type.

-**Note:** since type of enum is known in advance they can be used in forward declarations (unlike "ordinary" enums).
+**Note:** since type of enum is known in advance they can be used in forward declarations (unlike "ordinary" enums prior to C++11, now they can be if their type is specified in forward declaration).

+**Note:** due to difference in scope rules between new and old enums, old are often called **unscoped enum** and new **scoped enum** or **enum class**.

 ### Right angle bracket